 The American Chemical Society is launching a new peer-reviewed journal, ACS Energy Letters, that will focus on rapid communication of research from across the energy field, including energy capture, conversion, and storage.

-Prashant Kamat, Rev. John A. Zahm Professor of Science in the department of chemistry and biochemistry at the University of Notre Dame, is serving as the inaugural editor-in-chief.
-Kamat stepped down as deputy editor of the Journal of Physical Chemistry Letters and is being succeeded by Gregory Scholes, William S. Tod Professor of Chemistry at Princeton University and a senior fellow at the Canadian Institute for Advanced Research.
+Prashant Kamat, Rev. John A. Zahm Professor of Science in the department of chemistry and biochemistry radiation laboratory at the University of Notre Dame, will serve as the inaugural editor-in-chief, effective March 1, 2016.
+Kamat is currently deputy editor of the Journal of Physical Chemistry Letters.

-“It’s an exciting time to lead a journal devoted to energy research,” Kamat says.
-“Energy research is a global necessity.”
+“It’s an exciting time to lead a journal that is devoted to energy research,” Kamat says.
+“Energy research has become a global necessity.”

 In addition to original research letters, the interdisciplinary journal will include perspectives from prominent researchers, reviews on emerging areas of interest, and viewpoints from the scientific community.
-Topics will include advances in energy conversion processes, solar cells and solar fuels, and energy storage.
+Topics will include advances in energy conversion processes, solar cells and solar fuels, photosynthesis and biofuels, energy storage, and light display systems.
 Kamat points out that other ACS journals will continue to publish more in-depth studies on energy research related to their specific fields.

-ACS Energy Letters is accepting submissions for consideration and will publish its first issue this summer.
+ACS Energy Letters will begin accepting submissions for consideration on March 1, and it will publish its first issue this summer.